What role do proteins play in the life of the body? Encyclopedia of Vegetarianism

 Energy.
 The ability of protein molecules to

-oxidation with the release of the energy necessary for the life of the body;
+oxidation with the release of energy necessary for the life of the body;

 Contractile.
-Actin and myosin are proteins that make up
+Actin and myosin are proteins included in

-composition of muscle fibers and providing their contraction due to the ability
+composition of muscle fibers and ensuring their contraction due to the ability

 molecules of these proteins to denaturation;